Easy Eggplant Parmesan

 Now we will assemble the dish:

 - Add two ladles of red sauce to the bottom of your baking dish.
-Line the dish with a layer of golden-brown eggplant, mozzarella cheese, and red sauce.
+Line the dish with a layer of golden-brown eggplant, mozzarella cheese, and marinara sauce.
 Repeat until the pan is full.

-- Top the dish with some extra sliced mozzarella.
+- Top the dish with mozzarella.

 - Serve warm and enjoy!